PrincetonUniversity/multi_gpu_training/04_tensorflow/README.md

 ### Step 1: Installation

-**Skip this step for the live workship.**

-Install TensorFlow for the V100 nodes:
+Install TensorFlow for the V100 nodes on Adroit (see [these directions](https://researchcomputing.princeton.edu/support/knowledge-base/tensorflow#install) for all other cases):

 ```bash
 $ ssh <YourNetID>@adroit.princeton.edu